gvwilson/thirdbit/src/fiction/in-heck/index.md

 *Chonk!*
 His second shot knocked over one of the little scouts.
 It tumbled,
-righted itself with spindly mis-matched arms, and raced toward them again.
+righted itself with spindly mismatched arms, and raced toward them again.

 "Hey boss—who are these guys?"